Show kindness | Build belonging | Do the right thing

 Pupils are taught the value and reasons behind laws/rules, that they govern and protect us, the responsibilities that this involves.
 Through our behaviour policy they understand that actions have consequences when rules are broken and are always given the opportunity to take responsibility and make amends.
 Visits from authorities such as the Police, Community Wardens, Fire Service and E-Safety Officer help reinforce this message.

-Mutual Respect and Tolerance of Different Faiths and Beliefs
+Mutual Respect and Tolerance for Those of Different Faiths and Beliefs

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.